 For further information about the scheme (including the amounts covered and eligibility to claim) please call us on 0345 602 6200, refer to the FSCS website www.FSCS.org.uk or call 020 7741 4100 or 0800 678 1100.

 Deposits in St. Jamesís Place Bank are held with Bank of Scotland plc.
-Accounts with Bank of Scotland plc include accounts with its divisions and trading names: Halifax, Intelligent Finance, Birmingham Midshires (BM Savings), Bank of Scotland, Bank of Scotland Private Banking, Bank of Scotland Germany, Lloyds Bank (in The Netherlands only), Bank of Wales and St. James's Place Bank.
+Accounts with Bank of Scotland plc include accounts with its divisions and trading names: Halifax, Intelligent Finance, Birmingham Midshires (BM Savings), Bank of Scotland, Bank of Scotland Private Banking, Bank of Wales and St. James's Place Bank.
 Some savings accounts under the AA Savings and Saga brand names are also deposits with Bank of Scotland plc.
 An eligible depositorís £85,000 limit relates to the combined amount in accounts under all of these names.

 If you are unsure whether your account is held with Bank of Scotland plc please check your account literature.

 You can only open and operate a St. James's Place Bank Account or part of it if you live in the UK.
 These details should not be regarded as an offer to provide credit or investment products in any jurisdiction outside the UK

 You must be 16 or over to open a Savings facility (18 or over for a Cash ISA).
 Credit facilities are only available to people aged 18 or over.
 Current accounts (existing current account holders only) are only available to people aged 18 or over.
 We take into account your personal and financial circumstances.

 A credit reference check will be carried out in respect of each applicant and, whether or not credit is granted, the agency will retain a record of each search for its own use.

 For more details and written quotations, telephone our Client Administration Centre on: 0345 602 6200.